 Where can I find Ballistol?

-To find the nearest Ballistol dealer, enter your zip code in the “Find A Dealer” box at the bottom of this page.
+Navigate to Where to buy Ballistol page to find a dealer near you or enter your zip code in the “Find A Dealer” box at the bottom of this page.
 You can also order Ballistol online by clicking on the “Order” tab at the top of the page.

 Is Ballistol safe on wood?

 Yes!
 Ballistol will bring out the color and grain on finished and unfinished wood, and will also protect wood from insects as well as humid, moist environments.
 Read more about Ballisol's uses for wood care.